Skip to main content

 Help is available 24/7

-If you, or someone you know, is exhibiting symptoms of salt poisoning, or if your child has accidentally ingested a large amount of salt get help immediately.
+If you, or someone you know, is showing symptoms of salt poisoning, or if your child has accidentally ingested a large amount of salt get help immediately.
 The important thing is to get help fast.
 Pace advises to not search the internet for answers.
 Call the poison control center at 1-800-222-1222 immediately.
 Toxicology experts are available 24 hours a day to help assess the situation and take appropriate actions.